Marking Stamp, "Sterling," Straight Shank, .75mm

 Item Number: 11212901

 Precision-etched from 5/16" water-hardened tool steel and heat-treated to 58/60 HRC for crisp, detailed surfaces and a longer service life!
-Safeguard your designs with these durable tool-steel copyright stamps.
+Safeguard your designs with this durable tool-steel copyright stamp.

 Model or style no.: